Hirudaka/LearningCurve/Industry/InterviewQnA.md

 - A superclass or base class is a class that acts as a parent to some other class or classes.
 For example, the Vehicle class is a superclass of class Car.

+15. What is a subclass?

+- A class that inherits from another class is called the subclass.
+For example, the class Car is a subclass or a derived of Vehicle class